Konna Koi no Hanashi: Zenkichi

 Zenkichi owns the restaurant where Konosuke and the others live.
 He is very kind as he lend his money to his friends and the many causes they make.
 When Yusaku insults and has hostile feelings toward Kaori over her relationship with Harashima, he throws him out for not knowing how to treat a friend.
 His nature is similar to Konosuke's.

 Episode summaries

 There were 12 episodes in the original Japanese airing.
 They were expanded into 14 episodes for the US release.

 Episode 1

 Harashima finds out he has an incurable diseases and has little time left.
 Konosuke and the others face unemployment by the Harashima group.
 Meanwhile, Kaori meets an unknown stranger while working late at night.
 Later, Harashima returns to Konosuke in search of his watch only to discover that Nakahata has run away taking all the wages from the factory.
 Meanwhile, the unknown stranger comes to ask Kaori for a date.
 Elsewhere, Harashima finds out one of his workers has betrayed the company to one of their rivals.

+Episode 2

+Nakahata went back to the Zenkichi restaurant where Konosuke and his friends use to hangout and Harashima, while his identity are still unknown to Konosuke and his friends, was at a presence too.
+However while in there a group of debt collector confronted Nakahata and ask to repay the 2.5 Million Yen he borrowed from them and telling Nakahata the watch, which actually belong to Harashima and was stolen by Nakahata, given to them to repay the debt wasn't even worth the amount of money Nakahata owe to them.
+However to their dismay, Harashima suddenly came up with a bank cheque book and written them a cheque which amount 2.5 Million Yen or equivalent with the amount Nakahata owe to them.
+Much to their surprise, Nakahata then apologized and ask for forgiveness to The Stranger for stealing his watch and thanks him for paying off his debt.
+Harashima then told Nakahata that sometimes if people get blinded by money, they may do things that could gone out of control.
+Konosuke and his friends then decide to collect some amount of money to repay it back to Harashima as a courtesy for paying off Nakahata debt and ask Kaori to return it to Harashima.
+Later that night Kaori accompanied Shinpei due to Konosuke who fell ill.
+Much to their joyness, both Kaori and Shinpei now bound an elder sister and younger brother relationship, thus making Kaori as a surrogate sister figure for Shinpei.